AlexCC93/ROS2course/docs/source/Parameters.rst

 1. Listing all parameters
 ~~~~~~~~~~~~~~~~~~~~~

-Let's first run these two nodes in separate terminal windows, of course.
+Let's first run these two nodes in separate terminal windows.

 .. code-block:: console